Tigran Mansurian: Works

 Mansurian's compositions range from large scale orchestral works to individual art songs.
-He also composed several film scores between 1968 and 1980.
-In 2017, Tigran Mansurian released an album entitled Requiem, a collection of eight pieces "Dedicated to memory of the victims of the Armenian Genocide."
-Mansurian's film music is melody, lyricism and greatly contributes to the completion of the film's artistic description.
+He also composed ten film scores between 1968 and 1980.
+In 2017, a recording of Mansurian's Requiem, dedicated to the victims of the Armenian Genocide, was released by ECM.
+Mansurian's film music is melody, lyricism, and greatly contributes to the completion of the film's artistic description.

-The composer’s works have been performed in the largest concert halls of London, Paris, Rome, Milan, Berlin, Vienna, Moscow, New York, Los Angeles, and other cities.